CodeDrivenMitch/Axon-Framework-Microscope-Extension/README.md

 - Processor metrics
   - `eventProcessor.segments.claimed` - Percentage of claimed segments.
 Sum over all instances, should become 1
   - `eventProcessor.dlq.size` - Size of the DLQ
+- Grpc Metrics
+  - `grpc.duration` - Seconds it took to fully complete a grpc call

 Replace `$componentName` with the name of the component, such as `eventProcessor` or `commandBus`